JosephPai/Awesome-Talking-Face/README.md

 #### :high_brightness: This project is still on-going, pull requests are welcomed!!

 If you have any suggestions (missing papers, new papers, key researchers or typos), please feel free to edit and pull a request.
-Just letting me know the title of papers can also be a big contribution to us.
+Just letting me know the title of papers can also be a big contribution to me.
 You can do this by open issue or contact me directly via email.

-#### :star: If you find this repo useful, please star it!!
+#### :star: If you find this repo useful, please star it!!!

+#### 2021.11 Update!

+I updated a batch of papers that appeared in the past few months.
+In this repo, I was intend to cover the **audio-driven** talking face generation works.
+However, I found several **text-based** research works are also very interesting.
+So I included them here.
+Enjoy it!